d12frosted/elpa-mirror/gnu/standard-themes-readme.txt

   regard.

-5.5 Bold constructs
-───────────────────
+5.4 Option to enable more bold constructs ─────────────────────────────────────────

   The user option `standard-themes-bold-constructs' determines whether select faces will inherit the `bold' face.
 When the value is non-`nil', a bold weight is applied to code constructs.
 This affects keywords, builtins, and a few other elements.

   [Configure bold and italic faces].